Canadian Dividend Investors

 Benjamin Graham

-Benjamin Graham taught his students that to distinguish between the financial value (or fair share price) of the common shares, which is grounded in the earnings of the underlying business, and the market price of the shares, which can be significantly different from the fair share price depending on whether investors are feeling positive or negative about a company's financial prospects.
+Benjamin Graham taught his students to distinguish between the financial value (the fair share value) of the common shares, which is grounded in the earnings of the underlying business, and the market price of the shares, which can be significantly different from the fair share value depending on whether investors are feeling positive or negative about a company’s financial prospects.

-Usually, the prices he quotes are reasonably close to the fair share prices but occasionally, his prices are considerably higher or lower than the fair share price of some companies.
-As an investor, you should take advantage of Mr. Market and buy the common shares of one of your favourite companies whenever the price he offers is much lower than the fair share price.
+Usually, the prices he quotes are reasonably close to the fair share values, but occasionally, his prices are considerably higher or lower than the fair share values of some companies.
+As an investor, you should take advantage of Mr. Market and buy the common shares of one of your favourite companies whenever the price he offers is much lower than the fair share value.

-You can maximize your dividend income by buying the common shares of financially stable companies when the market price of the shares falls well below the fair share price.
-The degree by which Mr. Market is undervaluing the shares, with respect to the fair price, can be calculated using the following equation:
+You can maximize your dividend income by buying the common shares of financially stable companies when the market price of the shares falls well below the fair share value.
+The degree by which Mr. Market is undervaluing the shares, with respect to the fair share value, can be calculated using the following equation:

-Based on this equation, when the market price of Sun Life is equal to the fair share price, the degree of undervaluation of the shares would be 0%.
-If the market price of Sun Life were to fall to its lowest probable price ($69), the degree of undervaluation would be minus 100%, while if the market price rises to the highest probable price ($103), then the degree of overvaluation would be plus 100%.
+Based on this equation, when the market price of a company is equal to the fair share value, the degree of undervaluation of the shares would be 0%.
+If, as in this example, the market price of Sun Life were to fall to its lowest probable price ($60), the degree of undervaluation would be minus 100%, while if the market price rises to the highest probable price ($90), then the degree of overvaluation would be plus 100%.

-I suggest that you determine the highest and lowest probable market prices and the fair share prices of all the companies on your watchlist (or in your portfolio) and put them in a spreadsheet, such as MS Excel, as illustrated in the following table.
-Every few weeks you can insert the most recent market prices into your spreadsheet, so that it will automatically calculate the degree of over or undervaluation of each company in your watchlist.
+I suggest that you determine the highest and lowest probable market prices and the fair share values of all the companies on your watchlist (or in your portfolio) and put them in a spreadsheet, such as MS Excel, as illustrated in Figure 2.
+Every few weeks, you can insert the most recent market prices into your spreadsheet, so that it will automatically calculate the degree of over or undervaluation for each company in your watchlist.

 1. Graham, B., 1973.
 The Intelligent Investor, The Definitive Book on Value Investing, 4th Ed., Updated in 2003 with new commentary by Jason Zweig.
 HarperCollins Publishers, 10 East 53rd Street, New York, NY p.
 205